 There’s a $400 annual fee.
 Between the travel credits, wifi passes (inflight internet is expensive!) and bonus categories, I’ve always come out ahead, even with the fee included.

 Especially because I shop a lot at Costco and often use mobile pay.
-No other card earns this return in these categories, except when the Chase Freedom has certain 5X quarterly bonus categories, then I use that card instead.
+No other card earns this return in these categories.

 But the Altitude Reserve is “exclusive to US Bank customers” who have had an account for a minimum of 5 business days.
 They define that as: